Lover’s Knot Stacked Bangle Wire Weave Tutorial

 We’re now going to tie a simple overhand knot on one piece of 18ga wire.

 Begin by forming a large loop with one core wire.
-Cross the left end of the wire over the right end, as shown.
-Step 2 - begin forming your first knot on one 18ga core wire
+Cross the left end of the wire over the right end, as shown. - Tie First Knot

 Wrap the end of the wire on the right side around and through the wire loop, as shown.
 Then gently begin tightening your knot.

 Try to keep the knot near the center of your wire as you gently work it tighter.
-I like to offset my knots on this bracelet, but this works best if you aim to keep the knot centered to start with.
-Step 3 - Tie an overhand knot in your first 18ga core wire
+I like to offset my knots on this bracelet, but this works best if you aim to keep the knot centered to start with. - Tighten Your Knot

 Thread your remaining 18ga core wire through the knot you just finished from back to front, as shown.